ShaderFrog/glsl-parser/README.md

   // like undefined functions and variables.
 If `failOnWarn` is set to true,
   // warnings will still cause the parser to raise an error.
 Defaults to false.
   quiet: boolean;
-  // An optional string reprsenting the origin of the GLSL, for debugging and
+  // An optional string representing the origin of the GLSL, for debugging and
   // error messages.
 For example, "main.js".
 If the parser raises an error, the
   // grammarSource shows up in the error.source field.
 If you format the error
   // (see the errors section), the grammarSource shows up in the formatted error